 Soggy squash is normally the result of overcooking.
 Make sure to keep an eye on the squash in the last few minutes of cooking to ensure this doesn't happen.
 You want the squash to be tender but not too soft.

-Roasted Honeynut Squash Recipe with Pecans and Maple Syrup
+Roasted Honeynut Squash With Pecans

 Ingredients